ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Do not make yourself uneasy, my love.
-Wherever you and Jane are known you must be respected and valued; and you will not appear to less advantage for having a couple of--or I may say, three--very silly sisters.
+Wherever you and Jane are known you must be respected and valued; and you will not appear to less advantage for having a couple of -- or I may say, three -- very silly sisters.
 We shall have no peace at Longbourn if Lydia does not go to Brighton.
 Let her go, then.
 Colonel Forster is a sensible man, and will keep her out of any real mischief; and she is luckily too poor to be an